-Q Question Response 1 Do you agree with the Workgroup view that the calculations for 'Relevant Interruptions as a result of Emergency Deenergisation' and 'All other Relevant Interruptions' should be aligned such that both are compensated at SBP for settlement periods for which Gate Closure had incurred?
-Yes - in order to make the payment mechanism equitable.
-2 Should this modification be progressed as self- governance given the potential impact described above?
-Eggborough feels that the potential materiality means this is not a self governance modification.
-3 Do you have any comments on the draft legal text?
-No.
+Q Question Response

+1 Do you agree with the Yes, they should be aligned.

+Workgroup view that the

+calculations for 'Relevant

+Interruptions as a result of

+Emergency

+Deenergisation' and 'All

+other Relevant

+Interruptions' should be

+aligned such that both are

+compensated at SBP for

+settlement periods for

+which Gate Closure had

+incurred?

+2 Should this modification Yes, this should be progressed as a self-governance

+be progressed as self- modification.

+governance given the

+potential impact described

+above?

+3 Do you have any No

+comments on the draft

+legal text?